19hours/sg-statutes/Acts/Income Tax Act.md

 [34/2005]

-(3A) Notwithstanding subsection (3), the amount of qualifying deduction to be deducted for the year of assessment 2009 or 2010 against the assessable income for any of the 3 years of assessment immediately preceding the year of assessment 2009 or 2010, as the case may be, is the lower of —

-(a) an amount equivalent to the difference between the amount of qualifying deduction available for deduction for the year of assessment 2009 or 2010, as the case may be, and the aggregate amount of such qualifying deductions which had already been deducted under subsection (1A); and

-(b) the balance of the assessable income of the person for the year of assessment after such assessable income has been deducted by the qualifying deduction for any year of assessment prior to the year of assessment 2009 or 2010, as the case may be, under subsection (1C).

-[27/2009]
+(3A) [Deleted by Act 39 of 2017 wef 26/10/2017][27/2009]

-(4) Subject to the provisions of this section, section 37B shall apply, with the necessary modifications, to the deduction of any qualifying deduction by any company for any year of assessment against its assessable income for the immediate preceding year of assessment or any of the 3 immediate preceding years of assessment (as the case may be), where applicable, as if the income for the immediate preceding year of assessment or any of the 3 immediate preceding years of assessment (as the case may be) is income for that year of assessment, and for the purpose of such application, any reference in section 37B(2) and (3) to —
+(4) Subject to the provisions of this section, section 37B shall apply, with the necessary modifications, to the deduction of any qualifying deduction by any company for any year of assessment against its assessable income for the immediate preceding year of assessment, where applicable, as if the income for the immediate preceding year of assessment is income for that year of assessment, and for the purpose of such application, any reference in section 37B(2) and (3) to —

 (a) unabsorbed allowances, losses or donations shall be read as a reference to qualifying deductions;

 (b) corresponding allowances, losses or donations shall be read as a reference to allowances or losses; and

-(c) chargeable income of the company shall be read as a reference to assessable income for the immediate preceding year of assessment or any of the 3 immediate preceding years of assessment (as the case may be) of the company.
+(c) chargeable income of the company shall be read as a reference to assessable income for the immediate preceding year of assessment of the company.

+[Act 39 of 2017 wef 26/10/2017]

 [34/2005; 27/2009]